-What does crested geckos’ droppings look like?
+What do crested geckos’ droppings look like?

-Are crested geckos endangered?
+Are crested geckos still endangered?

 The species of C. belepensis of crested gecko is critically endangered, while the species of C. ciliatus is considered vulnerable.

-Do crested gecko hibernate?
+Do crested geckos hibernate?

 Can crested geckos see red light?

 Crested geckos are tetrachromatic, so they can see red light without difficulty.
 If you want to view your crestie at night when he’s active, install a blue or black light.
 This won’t disturb them.

 Usually, crested geckos do not mate during winter, they only do so during the warmer months of the year.
 In fact, to breed a female, you’ll want to raise the temperature in the enclosure slightly to between 75 to 78°F. But they still need to cycle through a cooling period before you begin to mate them.